 The food industry is the clearest example of the importance of this, but all industries need to consider it.
 A clothing store should show content aimed at older women throughout the day and then schedule content aimed at teenagers into the playlist once school is over.

 For internal communications, employee birthdays can be scheduled into the playlist.
 The content could be ‘seize the day’ inspirational content in the morning and change to information relating to the next working day during the last working hour.

 How do you decide the best digital signage hardware for your content and objectives?

 We have written in-depth guides for digital signage displays and media players, where you’ll find all the information you need on what the options are for each and why choosing the correction types is vital for success.

-- ● What resolution does you content need to be?
+● What resolution does your content need to be?
 Are you looking for a ‘wow’ factor?